bonitasoft/bonita-doc/md/bpm-api.md

 * **Method**
   `POST`
 * **Request Payload**
-  _Example 1_: Upload `doc.jpg` from the tenant temporary folder of the bonita home to case 1 with the display name "Doc 1" and renaming the file into "document\_1.jpg":
+  _Example 1_: Upload `doc.jpg` from the tenant temporary upload folder to case 1 with the display name "Doc 1" and renaming the file into "document\_1.jpg":
   ```json
   {
     "caseId": "1",